microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ### Update config/deployment_config.json

 Modify the configuration values in `deployment_config.json` file for each environment.
 These are required for deploying Prompt flows in Azure ML.
-Ensure the values for `ENDPOINT_NAME` and `DEPLOYMENT_NAME` are changed before pushing the changes to remote repository.
+Update the values for `ENDPOINT_NAME` and `DEPLOYMENT_NAME` before pushing the changes to remote repository.

 - `ENV_NAME`: This indicates the environment name, referring to the "development" or "production" or any other environment where the prompt will be deployed and used in real-world scenarios.
 - `TEST_FILE_PATH`: The value represents the file path containing sample input used for testing the deployed model.